atayeb-dev/anno117-assets-explorer/rda_console/README.md

 - RdaConsole requires Windows (uses .exe)
 - The tool runs in a separate console window (CREATE_NEW_CONSOLE flag)
 - For path resolution, see the main [README.md](../README.md#configuration)
+- This is only required if you want to also extracts rda with this project.
+You can use it from an anno assets.xml file otherwise.